-Membership in NNS is open to all researchers and medical professionals with an interest in basic, applied, and translational neuroscience.
-All neuroscientists at PhD level and above, including Research Programme (Forskerlinjen) medical students as well as medical professionals in neuroscience related practices are eligible to join NNS as Ordinary Members.
-Additionally, any interested organization may apply for Supporting Membership.
+Membership in NNS is open to all researchers and medical professionals with an active affiliation to a Norwegian institution, and an interest in basic, applied, and translational neuroscience.
+All neuroscientists at MSc level and above, including Research Programme (Forskerlinjen) medical students as well as medical professionals in neuroscience related practices are eligible to join NNS as Ordinary Members.

 As NNS member you also automatically become a member of FENS.
 All NNS members are automatically granted membership of the Federation of the European Neuroscience Societies (FENS).
 New members will receive an e-mail with their FENS Member ID and login to the FENS website.
 Read more about FENS and FENS membership at www.fens.org.

-- free online access to the European Journal of Neuroscience (EJN) and subscription to the print edition at a reduced rate
+- Access the official FENS journal, EJN , online free of charge and subscribe to the print edition at a reduced rate

-- subscription at discounted rates to several leading neuroscience journals
+- Subscribe at very attractive discount rates to several leading neuroscience journals

 For Supporting Membership, please contact the NNS Secretariat for more details.

-Nordic Neuroscience 2017 is the meeting for all neuroscientists in the Nordic and Baltic states.
-The objectives are to facilitate interactions between neighboring countries and establish networks for future collaborations.
-The overarching aim is to achieve a greater knowledge of the neuroscience carried out in this part of the world.
+The 3rd Nordic Neuroscience meeting will be held in Helsinki 12-14th of June 2019.
+The Nordic meeting is for all neuroscientists in the Nordic and Baltic countries.
+Its objectives are to facilitate interactions between neighbouring countries and establish networks for future collaborations, as well as to achieve a greater knowledge of the neuroscience carried out in this part of the world.